TT-CL/iuextract/README.md

 ```
 pipx install iuextract --python 3.9
 ```
+**Note:** on first run, the program will download the Spacy model `en_core_web_lg`.
+This could take some time.
+A custom Spacy model can be selected when importing the module into your python projects.

 If you only wish to use the package in your python projects you can install without executable via
 ```